apollographql/apollo-client/docs/source/apollo-client/angular2.md

 So inside an Apollo observable the data comes in the following form: `obs.data.queryName`

-To handle that more easily we've created the `ApolloQueryPipe`. here is how it works:
+To handle that more easily we've created the `ApolloQueryPipe`.
+Here is how it works:

 template:
 ```html